ESCOMP/CTSM/doc/source/users_guide/running-single-points/running-single-point-configurations.rst

    hist_nhtfrq = -1,1,1
    EOF

-   # Set DATM prescribed aerosols to single-point dataset
-   # Will then use the dataset with just the point for this site
-   > ./xmlchange DATM_PRESAERO=pt1_pt1
    > ./case.setup

-.. warning:: If you don't set the start-year and run-length carefully as shown above the model will abort with a "dtlimit error" in the atmosphere model (see bug 1110 in the `$CTSMROOT/doc/KnownLimitationss <CLM-URL>`_ file for documentation on this).
+.. warning:: If you don't set the start-year and run-length carefully as shown above the model will abort with a "dtlimit error" in the atmosphere model.
 Since, the forcing data for this site (and the MexicoCity site) is less than a year, the model won't be able to run for a full year.
 The ``1x1_urbanc_alpha`` site has data for more than a full year, but neither year is complete hence, it has the same problem (see the problem for this site above).

 .. note:: Just like ``PTS_MODE`` above, By default it sets up to run with ``MPILIB=mpi-serial`` (in the env_build.xml file) turned on, which allows you to run the model interactively.